 The order soon changed as Sharpe passed Lane for fourth place on lap four whilst Tonks began to make his way back up the order to ninth place whilst Darlington took the positives as he moved up to eleventh before retiring later on.

-Bailey made his pass for the lead on lap five as he stayed ahead of Butler and Alp-Williams in tow ahead of Sharpe and Lane before Camp passed Lane two laps later for fifth place as Buky moved ahead of Matt Luff for seventh position.
+Bailey made his pass for the lead on lap five as he stayed ahead of Alp-Williams in tow ahead of Sharpe and Lane before Camp passed Lane two laps later for fifth place as Buky moved ahead of Matt Luff for seventh position.

 Nick Charlier pout his reversed grid pole position to good use as he converted it into a lights to flag win, taking his maiden win in the series whilst further back there was drama in the Production Class points situation with Alfie Threlfall not taking part due to having swapped cars form the one he used at Donington Park.